java licensing

 Each individual with access to a shared Java device needs to be licensed.

-Which is the most common mistake companies make with Java?
+What is the most common mistake companies make with Java?

 A frequent oversight is neglecting the licensing requirements for older Java deployments and misunderstanding Oracle’s licensing policies around environments like VMware.